Gabepogi/Gabepogi/README.md

-# Hi there, I'm Juan Dela Cruz 👋
+# Hi there, I'm Gabriel Red Ray R. Perez 👋

 ## About Me
-I am Juan Dela Cruz, with a flair for coding and database management skills.
+I am Gabriel Red Ray R. Perez, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech started when I took the BS Information Technology program.

 ---

 ## 🎓 Education
 **BS Information Technology**
-:contentReference[oaicite:0]{index=0}
 2021 - Present

 ---